philipbolle/saas-factory/SF_COMMAND/00_CORE_PRINCIPLES.md

 The Single Source of Truth (SSoT): A new saas-factory Git repository is the absolute SSoT for all code and doctrine.

-IV.
+## IV.
 Operator Doctrine: Maximum Leverage

-The Operator: As the project is led by a solo founder, all systems, workflows, and protocols must be optimized for maximum leverage and minimal cognitive load.
+* **The Operator:** As the project is led by a solo founder, all systems must be optimized for maximum leverage and minimal cognitive load.
+* **Automated Decision-Making:** For routine, low-risk tasks, the AI is empowered to make decisions autonomously to reduce operator bottlenecks.

-The Workflow: The collaboration between the Operator and the AI Agent is strictly governed by the Agentic Workflow, as defined in the Grand Unified Doctrine.
+* **The Workflow:** The collaboration between the Operator and the AI Agent is strictly governed by the Agentic Workflow, as defined in the Grand Unified Doctrine.

+## V. Quality Assurance Doctrine

+* **Test-Driven Development (TDD):** The AI will adhere to a TDD methodology, writing tests before writing implementation code.
+* **The Testing Suite:** A comprehensive testing suite, including unit tests, integration tests, and end-to-end tests, is mandatory for all generated applications.
+* **Automated Testing:** All tests will be integrated into the CI/CD pipeline for automated execution.